http://med4treat.top

 Do you outline, “wing it,” or something in between?

-What have been the major influences on your writing (favorite authors, life experiences, or whatever)?
+What have been the major influences on your work (favorite authors, life experiences, or whatever)?

-Please tell us about the background and development of the Havenport series.
+Please tell us about the background and content of your collaborative Dracula-themed book, THE DEMETER DIARIES.

 What is your latest or next-forthcoming book?